 Other thoughts when using your private car for business journeys

 VAT on mileage allowance

-When we consider can you claim VAT on business mileage, if your company is VAT registered and you are operating under the standard/normal VAT scheme, your company can also reclaim some VAT within the HMRC mileage claims.
-When you are claiming VAT on mileage, HMRC has some set rates.
+When we consider can you claim VAT on business mileage, if your company is VAT registered and you’re operating under the standard/normal VAT scheme, your company can also reclaim some VAT within the HMRC mileage claims.
+When you’re claiming VAT on mileage, HMRC also has some set rates and most online accounting software incorporate these.
+This RAC also summarises the VAT on mileage rates if you’d like to view these.
 In addition, when you reclaim VAT on mileage, you must obtain and retain your fuel receipts to make your VAT on mileage claims.

-Expensing for your business journeys at the HMRC mileage rates is also subject to the 24-month rule.
-Therefore, if and when you know that you will be based at your contract site for longer than twenty-four months, you can no longer claim your business mileage to your contract site.
+Expensing for your business journeys at the HMRC mileage rates is subject to the 24-month rule.
+Therefore, if and when you know that you’ll be based at your contract site for longer than twenty-four months, you can no longer claim your business mileage to your contract site.

 Taking a colleague or employee to work in your car

 Additionally, if you take an employee to their work site in your vehicle, you can also claim extra mileage from your company as part of your HMRC mileage claim.
 Therefore, when you take a passenger with you, you can also expense an additional 5p per mile as part of your overall UK mileage claim.

 Paying more than the FPCS rates

 If your company pays more than the approved HMRC mileage rates, the excess needs reporting on form P11D.
 The employer will pay NI on this (at 14.53% in 2022/23 and 13.8% in 2023/24), while the employee will pay tax (at either 20%, 40% or 45%).
 Therefore, ensuring that your contractor mileage reimbursements stay within these allowed rates is essential.